cilium/cilium/Documentation/policy/language.rst

     nodes.
 (Requires the option ``enable-remote-node-identity`` to be enabled) cluster
     Cluster is the logical group of all network endpoints inside of the local cluster.
-This includes all Cilium-managed endpoints of the local cluster.
-    It also includes the host entity to cover host networking containers as well as the init entity to include endpoints currently being bootstrapped. init
+This includes all Cilium-managed endpoints of the local cluster, unmanaged endpoints in the local cluster, as well as the host, remote-node, and init identities. init
     The init entity contains all endpoints in bootstrap phase for which the security identity has not been resolved yet.
+This is typically only observed in non-Kubernetes environments.
+See section
-See section :ref:`endpoint_lifecycle` for details. world
+    :ref:`endpoint_lifecycle` for details.
+world
     The world entity corresponds to all endpoints outside of the cluster.